Daremitsu1/Full-Stack-Machine-Learning/README.md

 2. Creating online  deployments with Python
 3. Scoring our model using the Python API

+Now onwards towards our app building!
+We will:
+- Build application backends
+- Set up Node.JS and Express for ML
+- Make scoring requests with Javascript and Watson Machine Learning

 ### Dependencies:
 | Programming Languages Used | Images & Links |
 | -------------   | -------------  |